(970) 498-5771 or (970) 498-5773

 The County opened the Rocky Mountain region's first permanent household hazardous waste collection facility in 1989.
 Since that time, more than 17 million pounds of household hazardous wastes have been diverted from the landfill.
 The Collection Facility is located at the Larimer County Landfill south of Fort Collins on Taft Hill Road, or north of Loveland on Wilson Ave.
 See map.

 Used motor oil generated through household use is accepted for disposal any time the landfill is open.
+No containers larger than 5 gallons will be accepted.
 You must be able to pour the oil from your container into our tank.
-Crankcase oil, motor oil and transmission fluid ONLY are accepted in the oil tank.
-Contaminated oil or brake fluid must be taken to the Household Hazardous Waste Collection Facility.
+Crankcase oil, used motor oil and transmission fluid are the ONLY types of oil accepted in the oil tank.
+Contaminated oil, cooking oil, brake fluid or other automotive fluids must be taken to the Household Hazardous Waste Collection Facility.

 Fluorescent bulbs, including compact fluorescents, contain mercury and should not be thrown away in the trash.
-Instead, bring them to our facility during regular open hours and we'll recycle or dispose of them properly.
-For businesses disposing of these bulbs, the process is a bit different.
-Also, read these guidelinesfor what to do if a fluorescent bulb breaks.
+Instead, bring them to our facility during regular open hours and we'll recycle them properly.
+Businesses with bulbs for recycling must handle them in a different way.
+Please check here for information regarding business recycling of bulbs. the process Also, read these guidelinesfor what to do if a fluorescent bulb breaks.
 Check this list for other convenient recycling options for compact flourescent bulbs.

 The hazardous waste facility accepts used hypodermic needles from county residents who self-medicate.
 Many people throw used needles–often called "sharps"–into their regular trash.
 Unfortunately, this disposal method puts landfill and trash hauler employees at risk from needle sticks.
-Instead, we encourage county residents to bring used sharps to our facility on Tuesdays, Thursdays and Fridays and Saturdays ONLY between 9:00 a.m. and 4:00 p.m.
+Instead, we encourage county residents to bring used sharps to our facility on Tuesdays, Thursdays, Fridays, and Saturdays only between 9:00 a.m. and 4:00 p.m.
 No fees are charged.
 Sharps must be brought in an OSHA-approved sharps container, which can be purchased from most local drug stores.
 Needles brought in any other containers or loose needles will not be accepted.